 DO: Take a boat tour

 One of the most classic things to do in Niagara Falls is a boat tour, either Maid of the Mist on the New York side or Niagara City Cruises (formerly Hornblower) on the Canadian side.
 The two Niagara Falls boat tours are basically the same except for the departure point and the Canadian boats are a little nicer in my opinion.
-They both cross in front of the American Falls and then proceed into Horseshoe Falls for a drenching.
+They both cross in front of the American Falls and then proceed into the thundering water of Horseshoe Falls for a drenching.
 Thankfully both boats give visitors a poncho to stay dry – red on the Canadian side and blue on the American side.

 How long is the Niagara Falls boat tour?
 Surprisingly, it’s only about 20 minutes.
 But allow plenty of time for the complete “experience” if you’re visiting Niagara Falls in the summer – from the time we got in line to board to the time we disembarked it was a solid hour, plus a few more minutes waiting for an elevator back to the top.